Want to know how to use the alias command in Linux?

 Once you have created a lot of aliases, it can be difficult for you to remember each one of them.
-In such cases, it would help if you could look at all the aliases that you have created to remember the specific one you want to use at that time.
+In such cases, it would help if you could look at all the aliases you created to remember the specific one you want to use at that time.

 Thankfully, Linux has provided us with a way you can list all the shortcuts you have created.
-All the aliases created are saved in computer memory and you can view them using the following command.
+All the aliases created are saved in computer memory, and you can view them using the following command.

 $ alias -p

 -p operator tells the system to print out all the saved aliases.